Iran says no nuclear deal if deprived of 'peaceful activities'

 "Iran has a peaceful nuclear programme... we are prepared to provide this assurance to any party or entity," he said.

-"There is a need for more transparency this is very, very clear in Iran, and nothing will bring us to this confidence full explanations of a number of activities," Grossi said ahead of meeting Araghchi.
+"There is a need for more transparency -- this is very, very clear -- in Iran, and nothing will bring us to this confidence (besides) full explanations of a number of activities," Grossi said ahead of meeting Araghchi.

 Grossi added that some of the report's findings "may be uncomfortable for some, and we are... used to being criticised".